Indrakens/cocktail-haven/README.md

 * CRUD
   * As a User I can CRUD so that I can manage my cocktail recipes [#39](https://github.com/users/Indrakens/projects/22/views/1?pane=issue&itemId=44342407)
 # SCOPE
 The goal of the project is to create a cocktail recipe website.
-To provide users to find an ideal cocktail recipe for them and inspire them to create their own cocktail recipe and share it with other users.
-Allow logged-in users to have full CRUD functionality for their own  cocktail recipes and share their cocktail recipes with other users.
-Allow logged-in users to comment on a cocktail recipe to share their mixology skills with other users.
-The logged-in users have the opportunity to start practicing these cocktail recipes and share their experience making them with others.
-As the front-end users, the site Admin has full CRUD functionality in Django Admin panel.
+To provide users to find an ideal cocktail recipe for them and inspire them to create their own recipes and share them with other users.
+Allow logged-in users to have full CRUD functionality.
+Logged-in users can like, and comment on a cocktail recipe, and share their mixology skills with other users.
+As the front-end users, the site Admin has full CRUD functionality in the Django Admin panel.
 * User - can view site content, register an account, log-in and log-out
 * Cocktail Recipes - log-in user can create, edit, delete it's own recipe
 * Other Cocktail Recipes - log-in user can read, like/unlike, and comment recipe